Bone Marrow Transplant Unit

 - A bone marrow transplant is a procedure that infuses healthy blood-forming stem cells into your body to replace your damaged or diseased bone marrow.

-- The spongy tissue inside bone (bone marrow) contains stem cells.
+- The spongy tissue inside the bone (bone marrow) contains stem cells.

-- Stem cells are ‘mother’ cells which change and evolve to become other blood cells.
+- Stem cells are ‘mother’ cells that change and evolve to become other blood cells.

 - You might need a bone marrow transplant if your bone marrow stops working and does not produce enough healthy blood cells.